by Alina Livneva10 October '18

 Cubism - Dadaism - Surrealism - Fauvism

 Before World War I, artists in Europe started creating fundamentally abstract artworks where no recognizable objects were portrayed.
 However, these initiatives were not supported by the majority of even progressive artists.
 During War, two new influential schools emerged in Europe which further promoted the development of abstraction.
 These schools were Dada (in Zurich) and De Stijl (in the Netherlands).
-In the 1950s, development of abstraction was fueled by the works of the powerful art abstract movement - Expressionism, which appeared in the United States and soon spread around the world.
+In the 1950s, development of abstraction was fueled by the works of the powerful movement - Abstract Expressionism, which appeared in the United States and soon spread around the world.
 Other popular forms included:

 Suprematism - Neo-Plasticism - Art Informel - De Stijl